-- Analgesics: The analgesic, tramadol, has also been associated with a risk of self-harm.
+- Analgesics: The analgesic tramadol has also been associated with a risk of self-harm.
 In 2010, the FDA added a warning to the label that the drug has the potential of causing self-harm.

 - Glucocorticoids and anabolic steroids: It has been known for many years that both glucocorticoids and a number of anabolic steroids can induce rage and self-destructive behavior.
 Many professional wrestlers have committed suicide over the past 3 decades, and it is believed that this is because of anabolic steroid use.

 - Individuals with bipolar disorder are at very high risk for suicidal behavior, especially females who had the onset of symptoms early in life.
 Several studies have shown that individuals with bipolar disorders have a high rate of attempted suicides.
-Besides the manic phase and impulsive behavior, these individuals can also develop severe depression that must also be considered as a risk for suicide.
+Besides the manic phase and impulsive behavior, these individuals can also develop severe depression that must also be considered a risk for suicide.
 Other comorbid factors that increase the risk of suicide in bipolar individuals include the presence of anxiety disorder and a family history of suicide.
 Fortunately, many international studies have shown that lithium is known to possess anti-suicidal effects in bipolar disorder.
-The only problem is that lithium has a very low therapeutic index and its use has to be closely monitored.
+The only problem is that lithium has a very low therapeutic index, and its use has to be closely monitored.
 Compliance with lithium therapy is also a major issue among bipolar patients.

 - Post-traumatic stress disorders (PTSD) can also increase the risk of suicide.
-Many of these survivors of physical, emotional and sexual abuse suffer from nightmares and flashbacks.
-Veterans of the wars in Afghanistan and Iraq have been known to have very high rates of PTSD with many struggling to maintain normality in everyday life.
+Many of these survivors of physical, emotional, and sexual abuse suffer from nightmares and flashbacks.
+Veterans of the wars in Afghanistan and Iraq have been known to have very high rates of PTSD, with many struggling to maintain normality in everyday life.
 These individuals have recorded extremely high rates of suicides.
 Today, most veterans are screened for PTSD, and early adjustment to normal life is necessary to prevent the risk of self-harm.

 - Substance abuse is known to lead to self-destructive behavior.
 An individual who abuses illicit agents or prescription medications can develop depression and suicidal behavior.
 Others may develop depression during the withdrawal period and respond by killing themselves.
 The latest data from the Drug Abuse Warning Network reveals that drug-related suicide attempts have increased fourfold in the past decade, averaging about 220,000 visits to the emergency room a year.
 Similarly, individuals who abuse alcohol or drugs may end up losing their job, spouse, and home and may respond to this situation by committing suicide.

 - Bulimia is known to be linked to a higher risk of suicide.
-Predisposing factors include the use of stimulants, loneliness, childhood abuse, family history of mental disorders and difficulty interacting with people in general.
+Predisposing factors include the use of stimulants, loneliness, childhood abuse, family history of mental disorders, and difficulty interacting with people in general.
 Some experts believe that both a family history of suicide and genetic factors may also be high-risk factors for suicide in bulimics.
 Thus, when evaluating bulimics, one should try and uncover a family history of suicide

 - Chronic and or physical illness: A very common reason for suicide worldwide is when individuals have a chronic disease or a severe physical illness that has incapacitated them.
 For example, a significant number of patients with end-stage kidney disease commit suicide.
-Other chronic disorders that increase the risk of suicide include chronic obstructive lung disease, dementia, cancer, quadriplegia, heart failure, multiple sclerosis and severe burns to the body.
-A more recent study indicates that patients with fibromyalgia and migraine also have a higher risk of suicide and the risk is further increased in the presence of depression.
+Other chronic disorders that increase the risk of suicide include chronic obstructive lung disease, dementia, cancer, quadriplegia, heart failure, multiple sclerosis, and severe burns to the body.
+A more recent study indicates that patients with fibromyalgia and migraine also have a higher risk of suicide, and the risk is further increased in the presence of depression.

 - Financial instability: In the United States, financial loss or economic instability is a common cause of suicide.
 Over the past decade, many reports have surfaced of people who have killed not only themselves by their entire families because of financial strain.
 Some have lived their lives beyond their means and find no way out of the financial mess.
-Others may have been involved in financial fraud and they seek suicide as a way to get out of being sentenced.
+Others may have been involved in financial fraud, and they seek suicide as a means to get out of being sentenced.
 Suicides due to financial loss are more common in adult men than in women.
 However, simply being poor or born into poverty does not increase the risk of suicide.